brainupdaters/drlm/doc/drlm-release-notes.rst

   * Improved disable_nfs_fs function.

   * Added "-C" on install workflow to allow configuration of the client without install dependencies.

+  * Added the "listunsched" command to list the clients that have no scheduled jobs.

+  * Added "-p" on list backups workflow to mark the backups that might have failed with colors.

 DRLM Version 2.2.1 (October 2018) - Release Notes
 -------------------------------------------------